On the Incommensurability Phenomenon: Simulations and Real Data

-In this section we use simulations to illustrate and support the theorems which we stated and proved in the previous sections, and we then use these simulations to illustrate how the ``incommensurability phenomenon" can arise as a consequence.
-What is meant by this phenomenon is the occurrence of an inordinately large Procrustean fitting-error between projected data that was originally highly-correlated.
+In this section, simulations and real data illustrate and support the theorems which we stated and proved in the previous sections, and we then use these simulations and real data to illustrate how the ``incommensurability phenomenon" can arise as a consequence.
+What is meant by this phenomenon is the occurrence an inordinately large Procrustean fitting-error between projected data that was originally highly-correlated.
 (This phenomenon was named in Priebe et al \cite{cepetal}.)